Purp1eW0lf/HackTheBoxWriteups/README.md

 Password is Admin's hash, starting with 184 ending with 9ee

 ### Blunder
-Password is the root process we use to priv esc =  /xyz/wxyz
+Password is the root hash beginning with $6$ and ending with 18228

 ### Cache
 Password is root hash, starts with bW ends with kb/